fineon/fineon.github.io/blog/Legion 5i Gen 6.md

 - Apps are super responsive upon sleeping and waking up.
 No more delays in interactions.
 - Destiny 2 is booting up just fine.
 The gameplay is smooth as well.

-## (sort of) Cons
+## Cons

-That said, there's a few things I noticed while using the Legion 5i
+That said, there are a few things I noticed while using the Legion 5i

 - Fan noise is super loud.
 No need to go to the airport when I've got a mini airport simulation at home with kind of fan noise.
 - Laptop heat.
 Extended GPU usage will make the laptop hotter than usual.
 But it can't beat the magma-heat from my old Dell laptop.